Othniel Charles Marsh: Legacy

 According to Peter Dodson, Cope and Marsh "[have] left a legacy, and each was a distinguished researcher.
 But really it seems impossible to say one name without the other.
 Cope and Marsh."
-Marsh's names for three dinosaur groups and nineteen genera have survived, and though only three of Cope's named genera are still in use, he published a record 1,400 scientific papers.
+Marsh's names for three dinosaur groups and nineteen genera have survived.
 McCarren called Cope the only other American paleontologist who could rival Marsh's legacy.

+Cope and Marsh's rivalry led to a tremendous explosion in the number of known dinosaurs, but their efforts to outdo each other also created classification errors and hasty scholarship that future paleontologists had to untangle.

 Marsh named the following dinosaur genera: